Statutory Maternity Leave and Pay

 Statutory maternity pay

 Statutory maternity pay (SMP) will be payable if an employee has been employed continuously for at least 26 weeks ending with the 15th week before the expected week of childbirth, and has an average weekly earnings at least equal to the lower earnings limit for National Insurance contributions.
 SMP is payable for 39 weeks; for the first six weeks it is paid at 90 percent of the average weekly earnings.
 The following 33 weeks will be paid at the SMP rate or 90 per cent of the average weekly earnings whichever is the lower.
-The SMP rate from April 2016 is £139.58 per week, the standard rate for SMP is reviewed every April.
+The standard rate for SMP is reviewed every April.
+The SMP rate has been £139.58 per week since April 2016.
+From 2 April 2017, the rate will be £140.98.

 Some employers may have contractual maternity pay which can be more than the statutory rate, for example 26 weeks of full pay, this will depend on the terms and conditions of employment.